Jendorski/Privacy-Policy/README.md

 # Privacy-Policy
-The privacy policies of the apps of JendorskiLabs
+The privacy policies of the apps of jendorskiLabs